High pressure jet: Subsonic and sonic flow

 As the ratio between downstream condition pressure and stagnant condition pressure decreases, the flow rate of the ideal gas will increase.
 This behavior will continue until a critical value is reached (in air, P1/P0 is roughly 0.528, dependent on the heat capacity ratio, γ), changing the condition of the jet from a non-choked flow to a choked flow.
 This will lead to the a newly defined expression for the aforementioned pressure ratio and, sub-sequentially, the flow rate equation.

 The critical value for the pressure ratio is defined as:

 This newly defined ratio can then be used to determine the flow rate for a sonic choked flow:

 The flow rate equation for a choked flow will have a fixed velocity, which is the speed of sound of the medium, where the Mach number is equals to 1:

 It is important to note that if P1 keeps on decreasing, no flow rate change will occur if the ratio is already below the critical value, unless P0 also changes (also assuming that the orifice/nozzle exit area and upstream temperature stay the same).

 Under-expanded jet structure

-An under-expanded jet is one that manifests when the pressure at downstream conditions (at the end of a nozzle or orifice) is greater that the pressure of the environment where the gas is being release in.
+An under-expanded jet is one that manifests when the pressure at downstream conditions (at the end of a nozzle or orifice) is greater that the pressure of the environment where the gas is being released in.
 It is said to be under-expanded since the gas will expand, trying to reach the same pressure of its surroundings.
 When under-expanded, the jet will have characteristics of a compressible flow, a condition in which pressure variations are significant enough to have a strong effect on the velocity (where it can exceed the speed of sound of the gas), density and temperature.
 It is important to note that as the jet expands and incorporates gases from the surrounding medium, the jet will behave more and more like an incompressible fluid, allowing for a general definition of the structure of a jet to be the following: